luclucky/HabitatConnectivity_Colonization/README.md

 ### B. INPUT-DATA

-Following three geo-datasets are required as **INPUT-DATA**:
+The following three geo-datasets are required as **INPUT-DATA**:

  - **stream_net.tif**:\
    Raster dataset (resolution 25m x 25m) representing a 50 * 50 km section of a stream network from South-West Germany
  - **habitat_patches.shp**:\
-   Point-Shapefile dataset representing centroids of potential habitat patches along the stream network with an interval of 100 meters.
+   Point shapefile dataset representing centroids of potential habitat patches along the stream network with an interval of 100 meters.
  - **tiles_10x10km.shp**:\
-   Polygon-Shapefile dataset representing 25 coextensive squares covering the raster dataset.
+   Polygon shapefile dataset representing 25 squares covering the raster dataset.

-The datasets are stored in the repository folder [geoDATA](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/geoDATA_gitHUB) and initially have to be imported into the database-schema **stream_network**; the schema has to be [created and named](https://www.postgresql.org/docs/9.3/sql-createschema.html) accordingly in advance.
+The datasets are stored in the repository folder [geoDATA](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/geoDATA_gitHUB) and initially have to been imported into the database-schema **stream_network**; the schema has to be [created and named](https://www.postgresql.org/docs/9.3/sql-createschema.html) accordingly in advance.
 For the import into the database see e.g. [PostGIS 2.4.8dev Manual](https://postgis.net/stuff/postgis-2.4.pdf) - 4.4.Loading GIS (Vector) Data & 5.1 Loading and Creating Rasters.

 ### C. PYTHON CODE

-For database access from Python first, the connection parameters have to be specified in each script stored in the repository folder [pythonCODE](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/pythonCODE).
+For database access from Python, first the connection parameters have to be specified in each script stored in the repository folder [pythonCODE](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/pythonCODE).
 Therefore, replace **???**-symbols in the command **psycopg2.connect("host=??? port=??? dbname=??? user=??? password=???")** found in each script according to the [psycopg manual](http://initd.org/psycopg/docs/module.html).
 The individual code is commented regarding specific implementation details, variable declarations, data storage etc..
-Please run the scripts corresponding following order:
+Please run the scripts in the following order:

 **1. Landscape_Scenarios.py**\
 **2. EuclideanDistance_Networks.py**\